14 Best Beaches in Malaysia

 An archipelago made up of 104 islands (including five that are only visible during low tide), Langkawi is essentially divided into two sections: the northern, more secluded islands, and the southern islands, which receive most of the international tourism.

-There's something for everybody here—peace and solitude for those who just want their tiny corner of warm paradise, and lots of amenities for visitors who want to be entertained in between bouts of sun-worshipping.
+There's something for everybody here: peace and solitude for those who just want their tiny corner of warm paradise, and lots of attractions for visitors who want to be entertained in between bouts of sun-worshipping.

 Pantai Cenang, the most famous beach on the islands, is also the best developed-it has cafés and restaurants, plenty of shops to rent water sports equipment, sun loungers right on the soft white sand, and plenty of opportunities to catch a boat to island hop or try parasailing.

-Pantai Tengah, right next to Pantai Cenang, has all-inclusive resorts and spas just steps from the crystal blue waters, while Datai Bay beach has a background of forests with plenty of trails for exploring.
+Pantai Tengah, right next to Pantai Cenang, has plenty of popular resorts (including all-inclusive resorts) and stellar spas just steps from the crystal blue waters, while Datai Bay beach has a background of forests with plenty of trails for exploring.

 A number of dinner and sunset cruises also leave from the beach, and visitors can arrange snorkeling on the popular Payar Island, a protected marine park famous for its multi-hued corals and rich marine life.